jeromekelleher/ercs/docs/source/index.rst

 Suppose we wished to find the coalescence time for a set of
 lineages sampled at a regular set of distances.
-We can set our sample so that the lineages are located at the relevent distances, but it's not clear how we can get::
+We can set our sample so that the lineages are located at the relevant distances, but it's not clear how we can get::

     def mrca_example(seed):